cigos/wpsid-shortcode/readme.txt

 Tags: opensid, shortcode, sid, sistem informasi desa Requires at least: 4.3
 Tested up to: 4.8.1
-Stable tag: 1.0.9
+Stable tag: 1.0.9.1
 License: GPLv2 or later

 Integrate OpenSID and SID into Wrodpress.

 == Description ==

 WPSID Shortcode integrate OpenSID and SID into Wrodpress with shortcodes.
 You can display statistics data from OpenSID and SID into wordpress.
-Visit [**demo site**](http://wpsid-shortcode.plugin.demo.siini.com/) for detail.
+Visit [**http://wpsid-shortcode.plugin.demo.siini.com**](http://wpsid-shortcode.plugin.demo.siini.com/) for detail.

 If you find this useful, [**please consider donating**](http://www.siini.com/wordpress/plugins/wpsid-shortcode/) whatever sum you choose, **even just 10 cents**.